Below is some useful information regarding the registration of a death. For help and advice call us on 0800 3 10 11 12 or get in touch online.

 - Last address;

-- If married full name, date of birth and occupation of the surviving spouse;
+- If married, the full name, date of birth and occupation of the surviving spouse;

-- If they were in receipt of any state pension or benefits.
+- Whether they were in receipt of any state pension or benefits.

 A Death Certificate (known as a certified copy of the death) is issued as legal proof of the death and is required to settle the affairs and estate of the deceased.
-This is the only form requiring a payment to be made and it is recommended that you purchase several copies, as you will need one each time you deal with a bank, pension company, insurer or any other organisation relating to the financial affairs of the person who has died.
-Companies such as these will always require an original, not a photocopy of the Death Certificate, although they will almost certainly return it, if you prefer to use it more than once.
+This is the only form requiring a payment to be made and it is recommended that you purchase several copies, as you will need one each time you deal with a bank, pension company, insurer or any other organisation relating to the financial affairs of the deceased.
+Companies such as these will always require an original, not a photocopy of the Death Certificate, although they will almost certainly return it if you would like to use it more than once.

 Probate & Estate Specialists